Azure/acr-builder/docs/acb.md

 ### build

 The `build` property of a step specifies how to build a set of images.
 If build is specified, it takes precedence over `cmd`.
 It is required if `cmd` is not present.

+### push

+`push` is an optional list of images and tags to push after the build has completed.
+This is a shortcut to creating multiple `push` commands after `build`s.

 ### workingDirectory